Hibi4/FrontentMentor_project/static-job-listings-master/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Example resource 1](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Array/every) - This helped me to read the documentation about JS methods and view practical examples.

-- Vibe Coding : Using cursor IDE, helps me to solve some complex bugs after not finding the solution by myself.
+- [Vibe Coding]Using cursor IDE, helps me to solve some complex bugs after not finding the solution by myself.

 ## Author